APF WFC

-APF Women’s Football Club (Nepali: एपिएफ), commonly known as APF FC or simply APF, is a professional women's football club based in Kathmandu, Nepal.
+APF Women’s Football Club (Nepali: एपिएफ), commonly known as APF WFC or simply APF, is a professional women's football club based in Kathmandu, Nepal.
 It operates as the women’s football division of the Nepal Armed Police Force Club.
-APF currently compets in the ANFA Women's League, the top tier of women's football in Nepal.
+APF currently competes in the ANFA Women's League, the top tier of women's football in Nepal.
 The club has become the most successful and dominant in the history of women's club football in Nepal.
 They have won six national league titles.
+The club will participate inaugural SAFF Women's Club Championship in 2025.

 History

 National Women's League (2001–2023)

 APF dominated Nepal’s National Women's League, winning six titles.
 Their consistent success helped raise the standard of women’s football in Nepal, culminating in a historic milestone as the first Nepali women's club to participate in the AFC Women's Champions League, after winning the 2022 National Women's League.

 ANFA Women's League (2024–present)

 In 2024, the club went unbeaten with 18 victories and a single draw, clinching a record-setting ANFA Women's League title.